snowy owl

 One of its symbols are the majestic snowy owls, which have been spotted all over Quebec’s territory for centuries.
 They are so iconic to the province that they were declared as their official bird in 1987.

-Snowy owls are known for their impressive hunting skills, but they also eat a lot.
-The diet of these birds includes mainly lemmings, which are small rodents about 2-3 inches long with brown fur.
-Snowy owls will eat roughly 4-7 lemmings each day, which works out to over 1400 lemmings in a year.
+Snowy owls are known for their impressive hunting skills and hefty appetites.
+Their diet primarily consists of lemmings, small rodents about 2-3 inches long with brown fur.
+During the breeding season, snowy owls typically consume 3-5 lemmings per day, amounting to over 1,600 lemmings in a single year.
+This diet helps them maintain the energy needed to thrive in the harsh Arctic environment.

 The Snowy Owl is a bird of many names.

-The snowy owl is a bird of many names.
-Often called the great white owl, snow owl, ghost of the arctic, or arctic owl, this species has been seen as a harbinger of death and misfortune since ancient times.
-It has also been revered for its nocturnal hunting prowess by cultures from the Inuit to the Navajo people.
+The snowy owl is known by many names, such as the Great White Owl, Snow Owl, Ghost of the Arctic, Ermine Owl, Tundra Ghost, Ookpik, Scandinavian Nightbird, White Terror of the North, and Arctic Owl.
+Throughout history, it has been both feared as a harbinger of death and misfortune and revered for its exceptional nocturnal hunting abilities by cultures from the Inuit to the Navajo people.

 snowy owl with a carcass